Code-Institute-Submissions/Ishaans-travel-agency/README.md

 ----------------------------------------------------------------------------

 This is my second milestone project .
-I named this website called Ishaans Travel Agency.This website mainly for the travellers who wants to visit to India for short vacations.
+I named this website called Ishaans Travel Agency.This website mainly for the travellers who wants to visit to India for short vacations.The traveller can find special packages also.

-The deployed website can be found here.
+The deployed website can be found [here](https://nagendra0168.github.io/Ishaans-travel-agency/.)

 ## UX
 ----------------------------------------------------------------------------------